His Heart Belongs to DADA?

-Snape was ordered to take a post at the school.
+Snape was definitely ordered to take a post at the school.
 I think we can probably take that point as a given.
 Snape tells us as much.
-Even if he hadn’t told us so, Snape cannot have taken any position at the school before Voldemort’s fall without his knowledge, and it is far easier to assume it was by his orders, than to float the theory that it was Snape’s own bright idea presented after the fact as a sort of “Master, guess what!” moment after he’d secured the position.
+Even if he hadn’t told us so, Snape cannot have taken any position at the school before Voldemort’s fall without his knowledge, and it is far easier to assume it was on his orders, than to float the theory that it was Snape’s own bright idea presented after the fact as a sort of “Master, guess what!” moment after he’d secured the position.
 Voldemort isn’t the sort of leader who much appreciates that level of initiative on the part of his followers.

 But it isn’t clear that he ordered Snape to apply for the DADA post.
 Snape may have just applied for it because it was the most likely post to be vacant.